Skip to main content

 Per-Account Selection

 If you have multiple email accounts in Apple Mail, you choose which ones to include.
-Add them individually or select all.
+ONA.UNO resolves the account picker to readable mailbox labels such as your email address whenever macOS exposes that metadata, instead of showing internal Mail IDs.
+Add accounts individually or select all.

 Tip